Havertz closes in on £72m Chelsea move as he leaves Germany training camp | Goal.com

 Furthermore, Chelsea had already signed both Timo Werner and Hakim Ziyech from RB Leipzig and Ajax respectively for a combined cost of £84m ($105m).

-The Blues will next target a new goalkeeper to compete with Kepa Arrizabalaga as Rennes star Eduoard Mendy has emerged as the club's primary target.
+The Blues will next target a new goalkeeper to compete with Kepa Arrizabalaga, with Rennes star Eduoard Mendy emerging as the club's primary target.

 The Ligue 1 club are reluctant to sell their No.1 but Chelsea's latest offer has reached €20m (£18m/$24m) after a first bid was turned down.